MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 By setting up e-mail options for Workflow, you can send messages and perform actions in messages such as approving or rejecting a document.
-You also can create messages to send to originators and approvers when workflow tasks are assigned to them or when documents they’ve submitted have completed the workflow approval process.
+You also can create messages to send to originators and approvers when workflow tasks are assigned to them or when documents they've submitted have completed the workflow approval process.

 - *Setting up e-mail options for Workflow*